ATHL337/opforge-site/content/about.md

 ## Who's Behind It?

-OPFORGE is developed and maintained by [Alfredo Pelaez](https://hackerdemic.com), a senior enlisted cyber warfare operator and lifelong learner focused on the intersection of threat detection and machine learning.
+OPFORGE is developed and maintained by [Alfredo Pelaez](https://hackerdemic.com), a cybersecurity leader focused on threat detection, adversary emulation, and applied research.
+His work blends operational experience with a strong foundation in machine learning and cyber defense strategy to build meaningful, mission-ready solutions.

 ---